 “I support what Citizens’ Climate Lobby is doing and I support your Carbon Fee and Dividend solution.
 It’s interesting to see a grassroots organization who’s actually doing something.
 I’m glad to be on Citizens’ Climate Lobby’s advisory panel.”

 George P. Shultz is one of only two individuals who have held four different federal cabinet posts: U.S. Secretary of Labor, Treasury, State and Director of the Office of Management and Budget.
-He currently chairs the Hoover Institution’s Shultz-Stephenson Task Force on Energy Policy at Stanford University.
+He most recently chaired the Hoover Institution’s Shultz-Stephenson Task Force on Energy Policy at Stanford University.

 In recent years, Sec.
 Shultz has strongly advocated policies to address climate change, saying that even skeptics should consider an “insurance policy” against its worst impacts.
 Along with Nobel Laureate economist Gary Becker, he co-authored an op-ed in the Wall Street Journal in 2013 advocating a revenue neutral carbon fee, dividend and border carbon duty.

 Secretary Shultz has had a distinguished career in government, academia, and business.